Alicia-Yifan/load-big-data-pandas/README.md

 This .py file aims to load big data by setting parameters of pd.read_csv() and there is some explanations of it.

+I am sorry that dataset can not be loaded due to privacy.
+Here, i just describe the data main function of this file.

 ## 1. Data Type and Data Blocks:
 At bottom, pandas will calssify data by **data type** into **data blocks**, here are the relationship between data type and data block.